Best Climbing Helmets: The Top 5 of 2018

 |Most Comfortable: Black Diamond Vector||$$|

 We’ve all seen this poster at our climbing gym before.
 You’ve probably looked at it so many times that you don’t even register it anymore.
 It’s the truth, though.
-Climbing is a dangerous sport, especially when outdoors.
-Some simple steps can be taken to decrease the risk, however, such as wearing a climbing helmet.
+Climbing is a dangerous sport, especially when done outdoors.
+However some simple steps can be taken to decrease the risk, such as wearing a climbing helmet.

 Since they are so important, we’ve compiled here a list of the best climbing helmets available today.
-All of these are solid options for most forms of climbing, but we’ve tried to help you pick the best one for you by including descriptions indicating who each helmet is particularly best for.
+All of these are solid options for most forms of climbing, but we’ve tried to help you find the right one for your needs by indicating who and what each helmet is best suited for.

 Table of Contents